Joe Biden Now Crushing Donald Trump In Michigan, New Poll Shows, As Even Trump’s Own Internal Polls Look Bleak

 According to a report by ABC News, which obtained the internal Trump campaign polls, Trump trails Biden in the internal polling in such states as Pennsylvania, Wisconsin, and Florida.

-Even in the state of Texas which, according to the election data site 270 To Win, has voted for a Republican in 10 consecutive elections, Trump led Biden by only a slim two-point margin.
+Even in the state of Texas, which, according to the election data site 270 To Win, has voted for a Republican in 10 consecutive elections, Trump led Biden by only a slim two-point margin.

 And in a Quinnipiac poll released June 6, Biden led Trump in Texas by four percentage points, 48-44.